-4 Steps to reduce your scope 1 emissions
+How to reduce scope 1 emissions

 Prior to implementing any emission reduction project or solution, it’s important to be able to answer two questions: